 Affiliation at the time of the award: Harvard University, Cambridge, MA, USA

 Prize motivation: "for their fundamental work in quantum electrodynamics, with deep-ploughing consequences for the physics of elementary particles"

 Field: quantum electrodynamics, quantum mechanics

-Following the successes of the theory of relativity and quantum mechanics, a first relativistic theory was formulated for the interaction of charged particles with electromagnetic fields.
-However, partly because the magnetic moment of the electron was somewhat larger than expected, the theory must be reformulated.
-Julian Schwinger solved this problem 1948 by so called renormalization and consequently contributed to a new quantum electrodynamics.
+Following the establishment of the theory of relativity and quantum mechanics, an initial relativistic theory was formulated for the interaction between charged particles and electromagnetic fields.
+However, partly because the electron's magnetic moment proved to be somewhat larger than expected, the theory had to be reformulated.
+Julian Schwinger solved this problem in 1948 through "renormalization" and thereby contributed to a new quantum electrodynamics.